 - .25 ounces (2.25 teaspoons) active dry yeast (give a gentle stir to moisten the yeast cells)

 - Allow the mix to rest for 5 minutes.

 - Then add 3 cups flour (you can add some whole wheat etc. for texture)

 - Mix together for 2 minutes (I use a stand mixer with a dough hook, but kneading works).

 - Then add 1 teaspoon olive oil (lubricating the mixing a bit)

 - Mix or knead for another 6 minutes or so.

 - Place the dough in an oily bowl and cover it.
 A warm spot will speed rising.

 - Allow the dough to rise for 45 minutes or so.

-Making your own sauce is easy and healthy.
-You have ultimate control over sugar, salt, and additives.
-Even if you only used uncooked, crushed tomato as your sauce, it would still tastes pretty good, so don’t worry, you won’t mess it up.
+Making your own sauce is easy and yields a healthier product.
+You have complete control over sugar, salt, and additives.
+Even if you only used uncooked, crushed tomato as your sauce, it would still tastes pretty good, so don’t worry about messing it up.
 You can decide the amount of oregano, basil, garlic, etc. If you want to get adventurous, there are a lot of unconventional sauce ideas to try.